querycert/qcert/README.md

-You can get the result of a query according to that reference semantics by using the `-eval` option on the command line, along with the `-input` option to specific an input in JSON.
+You can get the result of a query according to that reference semantics by using the `-eval` option on the command line, along with the `-input` option to specify a JSON input.
 For instance, the reference semantics for the λ-NRA example `samples/lambda_nra/persons6_lambda_nra.json` on the input data in `samples/lambda_nra/persons.input` can be obtained by calling: